Contact Lens Exam at Dr. Alan Schlussel & Associates

 - Never share contact lenses with anyone else.

 By following these guidelines for safe contact lens use, you’ll be able to enjoy your Halloween without the worry or discomfort of an eye infection or damaged cornea.
-To schedule your comprehensive eye exam, call Drs Alan B. Schlussel and Christine Law, O.D. or visit our Manhattan office.
+To schedule your comprehensive eye exam, call Dr. Alan Schlussel & Associates or visit our Manhattan office.